trokas/ai_primer/_sources/README.md

 We have only 5 main chapters to cover.

 - Unsupervised learning
-    - SVD (Singular Value Decomposition) - it’s a good tool to introduce both technical tools we will be working with aswell as giving us a glympse at unsupervised learning.
+    - SVD (Singular Value Decomposition) - it’s a good tool to introduce both technical tools we will be working with as well as giving us a glimpse at unsupervised learning.
 - Supervised learning
     - RF (Random Forests) - one of the first “silver bullets” out there.
 Our discussion will also cover Shannon’s work on entropy as it’s one of the key ingredients.
 - Deep learning
     - DNN (Deep Neural Networks) - we will build our own Perceptron from scratch, thus focusing on gradient descent and backprop on the way.
-By changing activation fuction logistic regression will be introduced and finally we will explore what a stack of layers (deep NN) can offer.
+By changing activation function logistic regression will be introduced and finally we will explore what a stack of layers (deep NN) can offer.
     - CNN (Convolutional Neural Networks) - even though different techniques come and go in deep learning world I strongly believe that CNN’s will be around for quite some time to come.
 We will use them not only for images, but also for time series prediction.
 - Reinforcement learning
-    - TD (Temporal Difference) - one of the core principle in reinforcement learning.
+    - TD (Temporal Difference) - one of the core principles in reinforcement learning.
 We will apply it to play tic-tac-toe.

 Also we will cover following toolset, which hopefully will be useful for your future projects: